Gail is an Actor and Independent Filmmaker. She grew up in a Métis village in Northern Saskatchewan. She speaks her language Cree/Michif fluently.

 Gail is passionate about telling Indigenous stories both in front and behind the camera.
 She’s currently working on a feature documentary about her 102 year old grandmother, titled “Nokum”.
 She plans on incorporating animation with live-action to bring her grandmother’s stories to life.
 She’s also going into pre-production soon for her next short film, ROSIE.
 Her latest film, ASSINI, has been screening worldwide and garnering nominations and awards.

 Gail does her own translations from Cree/Michif to English or vice versa.

 Check out her contact page!

 Acting CV: Download PDF

-Her films have screened in film festivals worldwide.
-She was one of five Canadian filmmakers to be selected to attend the Sundance film festival in 2006 with my film, SMUDGE.
-THIRST, recently aired on APTN, it’s a film that looks at the water crisis in Northern First Nations communities in Canada.
-Until We Meet Again was shot entirely in Cree/Michif in Northern Saskatchewan and was nominated for Best Film at the San Francisco American Indian Film Festival in 2013.
+Her films have screened in film festivals worldwide and have aired on television.
+THIRST, is a film that looks at the water crisis in Canada’s Northern First Nations communities.
+Until We Meet Again, shot entirely in Cree/Michif in Northern Saskatchewan was nominated for Best Film at the San Francisco American Indian Film Festival in 2013.

 Filmmaking CV: Download PDF